Lots of Wedding Tips For All Brides

-What an unbelievably super few days we had at Zoë and Glenn’s wedding two years ago in Wineport Lodge!
+What an unbelievably super few days we had at Zoë and Glenn’s wedding in Wineport Lodge!
 There is absolutely nothing more special than to be part of your friends big day!
 Zoë and I have been friends since forever, having grown up a few doors down from each other.

 Thank you both for the most fabulous time at your wedding celebrations!
 We are blessed with your friendship.

 1. There is no rule book – there are traditions and norms that surround a wedding but it is your day, your family and friends and your budget so do it YOUR way.
 While it might not be everyone’s cup of tea or the way they would do things – it is what you both want that matters.
 It is also an opportunity to put your own stamp on things so have fun with it.
 Most things about Zoë and Glenn’s wedding went against the usual wedding tradition – it was a party, not a wedding, they had no formal bridal party, no first dance, no cake……but they had lots of fun!

 2. Personalise the ceremony – this was the part of their party that Zoë was dreading as she does not like all eyes on her or being the focal point.
 To help enjoy it more they only invited 20 close family/friends to the ceremony.
 For their humanist ceremony the celebrant got them to spend time picking out songs and readings which was something Zoë found a pain at the time!
 However, she is now so glad they invested the time in it as it was really personal and it turned out to be their favourite part of the day.

 3. Don’t get stressed about the unexpected or the things you can’t control.
 Things will happen last minute or in the run-up to your wedding day.
 This is normal and there is always a solution so try not to stress about it.
 Nobody even noticed that the saxophone player they had booked got sick on the day of their wedding and another musician had to step in!